Nirav2086/subhunter/README.md

 - `dev.example.com`
 - `staging.example.com`

-It also detects **potential subdomain takeovers** — where a CNAME record points to a dead third-party service — which is a real bug bounty finding worth $200–$3000+.
+It also detects **potential subdomain takeovers** — where a CNAME record points to a dead third-party service.

 ---